 - FCF is a "Non-IFRS Measure".
-See Reader Advisory and MD&A. - IPC's market capitalization is at close on July 28, 2023 (USD 1.190 million based on 95.92 SEK/share, 130.5 million IPC shares outstanding and exchange rate of 10.55 SEK/USD). - Estimated FCF generation is based on IPC's current business plans over the periods of 2023 to 2027 and 2028 to 2027 and 2028 to 2027, including net cash of USD 175 million as at December 31, 2022 less the Cor4 acquisition consideration of USD 62 million.
-Assumptions include average net production of approximately 50 Mboepd over the period of 2023 to 2027, average Brent to Western Canadian Select differentials and average gas prices as estimated by IPC's independent reserves evaluator and as further described in the AIF.
+See Reader Advisory and MD&A. - IPC's market capitalization is at close on October 27, 2023 (USD 1,330 million based on 114.85 SEK/share, 129.2 million IPC shares outstanding and exchange rate of 11.15 SEK/USD). - Estimated FCF generation is based on IPC's current business plans over the periods of 2023 to 2027 and 2028 to 2032, including net cash of USD 175 million as at December 31, 2022 less the Cor4 acquisition consideration of USD 62 million.
+Assumptions include average net production of approximately 50 Mboepd over the period of 2023 to 2027, average Brent oil prices of USD 75 to 95 per boe escalating by 2% per year, and average Brent to Western Canadian Select differentials and average gas prices as estimated by IPC's independent reserves evaluator and as further described in the AIF.
 IPC's current business plans and assumptions, and the business environment, are subject to change.
 Actual results may differ materially from forward-looking estimates and forecasts.